signify-nz/te-reo-tooltips/docs/en/userguide.md

 - Base word - Hello
 - Destination word - Kia ora

-It is important here to note the limitations on these word-pairs, a base word must be a single word containing only alphanumeric characters.

-In addition to this, duplicate base-words cannot exist within a dictionary.
+Note that duplicate base-words cannot exist within a dictionary.

 ## In the text editor

-With your dictionaries now set-up, we will take a look at how this can be used in the text-editor.
+With your dictionaries now set up, we will take a look at how this can be used in the text-editor.

 This module provides functionality through a toolbar button and the context menu.